Inspiaaa/Trailsmith/README.md

-  clean             Fix encoding errors, remove metadata and features, change track names reduce-points     Reduce the number of points in tracks gpx-to-kml        Convert a GPX file to KML format reverse-tracks    Reverse the order of track points in all tracks routes-to-tracks  Convert GPX routes into tracks minify            Minify a GPX file by removing whitespace to reduce the file size
+  clean             Fix encoding errors, remove metadata and features, change track names reduce-points     Reduce the number of points in tracks gpx-to-kml        Convert a GPX file to KML format kml-to-gpx        Convert a KML file to GPX format reverse-tracks    Reverse the order of track points in all tracks routes-to-tracks  Convert GPX routes into tracks minify            Minify a GPX file by removing whitespace to reduce the file size